Best SIM only deals 2019

 In recent years, SIM only plans have surged in popularity – largely because they're flexible and take the cost of the phone itself out of the equation.
 You only pay for usage (minutes, texts and data).
 These plans are offered by pretty much every UK mobile network, so we've reviewed the very best deals out there.

 Of course, what you want from a SIM only plan depends on what you'll use your phone for.
-We've gone for the deals that are perfect for students – that means low cost (as little as £3.99 per month!) and, in some cases, unlimited data to use on social networks!
+We've gone for the deals that are perfect for students – that means low cost and, in some cases, unlimited data to use on social networks!

 But before we compare the best SIM only deals, we'll quickly consider whether or not a SIM only plan is right for you, and what some of the common terms mean.